ChristianSi/lytspel/README.md

 The two sounds traditionally written ‹th› are represented as follows:

-* Voiceless /T/ is always written «th», e.g. «thin».
+* Voiceless /T/ is always written «th», e.g. «thin»
-* Voiced /D/ is usually «dh», e.g. «smuudh, wurdhi» ‹smooth, worthy›.
+* Voiced /D/ is usually «dh», e.g. «smuudh, wurdhi» ‹smooth, worthy›
-* However, it remains «th» in the frequent words «aulthó, tho, than, the, then, thay, them, thair, thiss, that, thuss» ‹although, though, than, the, then, they, them, their or there, this, that, thus› as well as in all words ending in /D@`/, such as «anuther, bother, muther, whether» ‹another, bother, mother, whether›.
+* However, it remains «th» in the frequent words «aulthó, tho, than, the, then, thay, them, thair, thiss, that, thuss» ‹although, though, than, the, then, they, them, their *or* there, this, that, thus› as well as in all words ending in /D@`/, such as «anuther, bother, muther, whether» ‹another, bother, mother, whether›
 * This spelling is preserved in derivatives of all these words, such as «nevertheléss, nuntheléss» ‹nevertheless, nonetheless› from «the», «themselvs» ‹themselves› from «them», «thairs, thairby, thairfor»